If you’re wondering where to find grand-slam, out-of-the-park sports writing jobs, you’ve come to the right place.

 Trying to land a degree in Journalism or Sports Media?

 Then think about an internship.

-You’ll gain valuable, real-life experience and have an edge on the competition come graduation time.
+You’ll gain valuable, real-life sports writing experience and have an edge on the competition come graduation time.

 Where Can I Find College Sports Writing Jobs?